 We most commonly have tired eyes at bedtime, right before falling asleep.
 The eyelids feel heavy and they begin to droop.
 Your field of vision narrows as you squint and blink at the TV screen, trying to stay awake.
 Then your eyelids become even heavier and close when the need for sleep takes over.

 It is also common to have tired eyes at the end of a long day, after many hours of concentration during which you must keep your eyes open.
-Looking at a computer, reading, scanning, watching — whatever your eyes do is a workout for the eye and eyelid muscles.
+Staring at a computer, reading, scanning, watching — whatever your eyes do is a workout for the eye and eyelid muscles.
 Most of the time, tired eyes are simply a sign of muscle fatigue.
 This is why rubbing tired eyes temporarily revives them.
 The rubbing increases the blood flow in the area, and like a massage of the calf muscles after exercise, it helps loosen the muscles, making the eyelids feel less heavy.
 Tired eyes from muscle fatigue may also appear red and puffy.

 In some instances, the eyes may look tired but you may not be tired.
 In people born with thicker eyelids, the eyes appear to droop.
 As people age, fat can accumulate around the eyes, and the extra tissue can make the eyes look tired.
 This is often described as bags under the eyes.
 For those with excess tissue around the eyes, eyelid surgery (blepharoplasty) can improve both cosmetic appearance and vision.